freddylinn/Fourdle/README.md

 1. Open a terminal
 2. Navigate to the directory that the Fourdle folder is in using the `cd` command
 3. Enter `./playFourdle` into the terminal
+    - **WARNING**:  The executable was compiled on a silicon Mac which seems to cause issues with other terminals.
+Because of this, players may need to compile the program on their own machine.
+        - To compile, enter the following command in Fourdle's directory: `g++ fourdle.cpp Letter.cpp`
+            - If g++ is not installed, enter `g++` into the terminal first
+        - After compiling, enter the command `./a.out`

 ## Game Rules